-After the common cold, back injuries are the most common reason for missing work in the United States.
-What's unfortunate is that at least one-third of these injuries could be prevented by better job design.
+Back injuries are one of the most common reason for missing work in the United States.
+After upper respiratory infections, back injuries are the most common reason people visit the doctor.
+At least one-third of these back injuries could have been prevented by better job design.
 This is especially true in the maritime industry.
 With heavy equipment, labor-intensive tasks, slippery and uneven surfaces, the maritime workday is filled with risks for back injuries.
 Most of these injuries can be avoided with the right precautions, equipment, and safety education.

 Unfortunately, many maritime employers are negligent and don’t implement these important measures.
-If you work for a Washington maritime company that has been negligent in attempting to prevent safety hazards and have suffered a back injury, it is important to consider an experienced Seattle maritime injury attorney to assist you in fighting for fair compensation through maintenance and cure, the seaworthiness doctrine, and the Jones Act.
+If you work for a maritime company that has been negligent in preventing safety hazards and have suffered a back injury, it is important to consider contacting an experienced maritime injury attorney to assist you in fighting for fair compensation through maintenance and cure, the seaworthiness doctrine, and the Jones Act.

-The experienced maritime injury lawyers of Anderson Carey Williams & Neidzwski in Seattle, Portland, and Bellingham have decades of combined experience coast-to-coast with maritime law, personal injury law, and getting seamen like you the compensation you deserve for an injury sustained due to your maritime employer’s negligence.
-Their dedication is rooted in each attorney's personal passion for the maritime industry.
+The experienced maritime injury lawyers of BoatLaw, LLP in Seattle, Bellingham, Portland, and San Francisco have decades of combined experience coast-to-coast with maritime law, personal injury law, and getting seamen like you the compensation you deserve for an injury sustained due to your maritime employer’s negligence.
+Their dedication is rooted in their personal passion for the maritime industry.

-You are suffering enough with your injury, your finances shouldn’t also suffer for an accident that your employer could have prevented.
-For your free consultation on what Anderson Carey Williams & Neidzwski can do for your Portland maritime back injury case, call 1 (800) 262-8529 today.
+You are suffering enough with your injury; your finances shouldn’t also suffer for an accident that your employer could have prevented.
+For your free consultation on what BoatLaw, LLP can do to help you through your maritime back injury case, call 1 (800) 262-8529 today.

 Maritime Back Injury Information Center

 - Causes of Maritime Back Injury

 - Additional Resources for Back Injuries